 - Adding other domains

 You can repeat steps 1 and 2 with other domain names you own.
-All domain names will redirect to the ‘Primary’ domain, which you can change at any time with the ‘Set as primary’ option next to each domain name.
+All domain names will redirect to the ‘Primary’ domain, which you can change at any time with the ‘Change Primary Domain’ option.

 Note that the number of domain names you own has no influence on SEO.